cssllc/WordPress-Distribute/wp-content/plugins/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](https://backwpup.com/docs/install-backwpup-pro-activate-licence/)

 == Changelog ==

+= Version 3.7.1 =
+Release Date: March 30, 2020

+* Fixed: Error Notices CSS is loaded on all pages and overwrite the color of other plugins notices
+* Updated: License system update for premium version (Pro version)

 = Version 3.7.0 =
 Release Date: Nov 27, 2019